Before we start talking about tax benefits for veterans, we want to say five simple words: “Thank you for your service.”

 Many states also offer tax benefits and credits for veterans and service members.
 You may need to check with your local VA or state tax body for details, but they can help you unlock even more tax savings—or even a refund.

-These programs aren’t the only ones the IRS recommends, but they still help millions of veterans with their taxes every year.
+These programs aren’t the only tax benefits for veterans the IRS recommends, but they still help millions of veterans with their taxes every year.
 If you’re struggling with tax debt, we hope you’ve found a program you can use to reduce your tax debt and fight back against the IRS.

 Of course, we’re always here to help.
 But even if you aren’t dealing with tax debt, we know how great a feeling it can be to file a great return—and get a big refund.
 You’ve proudly served; now let the IRS serve you.